shuwenYuan3000/Noah-s-Ark/README.md

 - Program codes in multiple files
 - File Input/Output for loading and saving game status
 - Use dynamic variable to store highest score of rounds as well as one complete game

+## Compilation and Execution
+- Command: $ make noah
+- Command: $ ./noah
+- Input the player's name
+- Input "Yes"/"yes" or "No"/"no" to make choices according to the instructions